lexicalunit/event-watch/README.md

 I would like to add the following features in future versions of event-watch.

+- Option to configure some events to display in-editor notifications.
+- Detect "last event of the day" and display in-editor warning.
 - Time formatting options for `$tminus` besides [humanized durations](http://momentjs.com/docs/#/durations/humanize/).
 - More unit tests.
 Tests for every configuration option.
 Tests for tooltip and commands.
 - Add screenshots for things other than my Northbound/Southbound train example.